Investing

 What Is Robinhood?

-Over the years, Robinhood has grown quite a bit.
-The brokerage introduced features like fractional shares – allowing users to invest as little as $1 in a company, no matter what the current share price is – which helped bring new investors on board.
-It also expanded its offerings for traders by introducing stock options trading and cryptocurrency trading.
-In addition, Robinhood now offers a web interface to compete with traditional stock brokers across multiple platforms.
+Robinhood has expanded significantly since its early days.
+The platform introduced fractional shares – enabling users to invest just $1 in any company regardless of share price – which attracted countless new investors.
+The brokerage also broadened its appeal to active traders by adding options trading and cryptocurrency capabilities.
+Additionally, Robinhood now provides a web interface, competing with traditional brokers across multiple platforms.

 Robinhood Website